Definition of reggae

 : popular music of Jamaican origin that combines native styles with elements of rock and soul music and is performed at moderate tempos with the accent on the offbeat

-Origin of REGGAE
+Origin and Etymology of reggae

-Seen & Heard
+Seen and Heard

 What made you want to look up reggae?
 Please tell us where you read or heard it (including the quote, if possible).